- » Health facts

 - In 2006-2010, the age-standardised death rate for Indigenous people was 1.9 times the rate for non-Indigenous people.

 - Between 1991 and 2010, there was a 33% reduction in the death rates for Indigenous people in WA, SA and the NT.

 - For Indigenous people born 2010-2012, life expectancy was estimated to be 69.1 years for males and 73.7 years for females, around 10-11 years less than the estimates for non-Indigenous males and females.

 - In 2008-2012, age-specific death rates were higher for Indigenous people than for non-Indigenous people across all age-groups, and were much higher in the young and middle adult years.

 - For 2010-2012, the infant mortality rate was higher for Indigenous infants than for non-Indigenous infants; the rate for Indigenous infants was highest in the NT.

-- From 1991 to 2010, there were significant declines in infant mortality rates for Indigenous and non-Indigenous infants in WA, SA and the NT.
+- From 1998 to 2012, there were significant declines in infant mortality rates for Indigenous infants.

-- For 2006 to 2010, the leading causes of death among Indigenous people were cardiovascular disease, neoplasms (almost entirely cancers), and injury.
+- For 2012, the leading causes of death among Indigenous people were cardiovascular disease, neoplasms (almost entirely cancers), and injury.

-- In 2003-2005, maternal mortality ratios were 2.7 times higher for Indigenous women than for non-Indigenous women.
+- In 2006-2010, for direct maternal deaths the rate ratio was almost 4 times higher for Indigenous women than for non-Indigenous women.

-- In 2011-12, the age-standardised separation rate for Indigenous people was 2.5 times higher than that for other Australians.
+- In 2012-13, the age-standardised separation rate for Indigenous people was 2.7 times higher than for other Australians.

 Selected health conditions